-Gram molecular weight is the molecular weight (MW) expressed in grams.
+Gram molecular weight is the molecular weight (MW) of a substance expressed in grams.
 For example, the gram molecular weight for toluene is 92.13 g. since the molecular weight is 92.13.
 A gram molecular weight is also called a gram mole.

 How do I convert mg/m3 to ppm at different temperatures and pressures?

 The number 24.45 in the equations above is the volume (liters) of a mole (gram molecular weight) of a gas or vapour when the pressure is at 1 atmosphere (760 torr or 760 mm Hg) and at 25°C.

 To convert mg/m3 to ppm at other temperatures and pressures, one must calculate the volume of 1 gram molecular weight of an airborne contaminant (e.g. 92.13 grams of toluene) by using the formula: